Iraq Issues Warrants for 26 Top Officials Over Corruption

 "The Anti-Corruption Council has strengthened its measures to fight corruption and to pursue the corrupt.
 We will mention the names of the accused if the investigations prove their corruption," the Prime Minister said.

-The warrants issued include 15 director-generals - a step down from the ministers - but still prominent bureaucrats.
+The warrants issued include 15 director-generals - who are a step lower in rank than the ministers - but still prominent bureaucrats.

 Sources told Asharq Al-Awsat that none of the warrants are for current members of the cabinet, and that some of the ministers live abroad and would require extradition in order to be charged.